glouppe/info8010-deep-learning/lecture11.md

 .center.circle.width-30[![](figures/lec11/carl.jpg)]

 .italic["Every time a scientific paper presents a bit of data, it's accompanied by an .bold[error bar] – a quiet but insistent reminder that no knowledge is complete or perfect.
-It's a .bold[calibration of how much we trust what we think we know]." ― Carl Sagan.]
+It's a .bold[calibration of how much we trust what we think we know]."]

+.pull-right[Carl Sagan]

 ???